Jeff Paulus

-Jeffrey Paulus (born October 3, 1969) is a Canadian former semi-professional soccer player and former head coach of FC Edmonton in the Canadian Premier League.
+Jeffrey Paulus (born October 3, 1969) is a Canadian former semi-professional soccer player and currently the head coach of League1 Alberta club St. Albert Impact, and the Northern Alberta Institute of Technology Men's Soccer.

-He coached the Northern Alberta Institute of Technology men's soccer team between 2004 and 2012 and was crowned Canadian College Athletic Association National Champions in his penultimate season.
+He coached the NAIT men's soccer team between 2004 and 2012 and was crowned Canadian College Athletic Association National Champions in his penultimate season.
 Having also worked for the Canadian Soccer Association for five years, Paulus joined FC Edmonton as assistant coach and Academy technical director in 2011.
 He was appointed as FC Edmonton's head coach in July 2018.
+He left FC Edmonton in November 2020 to work as the Technical Director of Edmonton Scottish.
+He rejoined the NAIT Men's soccer team, and joined St. Albert Impact as head coach of both teams in 2023.

 Playing career

 Paulus played hockey and soccer as a child.
 Turning his sole attention to soccer in his teens, he played for local clubs St. Andrews, Maple Leaf and Woburn.
 He also played and coached while serving in the military in The Maritimes before moving to Alberta.

 Coaching career

 Early career

 Paulus joined the Northern Alberta Institute of Technology as head coach of the men's soccer program in August 2004.
 Paulus and his team were named Canadian College Athletic Association National Champions in October 2011.
 He left the position in November 2012 after eight seasons with the NAIT Ooks.

 In September 2006, Paulus also joined the Canadian Soccer Association to coach national team prospects at the Prairies National Training Centre in Edmonton.
 He worked with players aged between 14 and 17 for five years until his departure in December 2011.